MicrosoftDocs/microsoft-365-community/Community/glossary.md

 The Search Schema refers to the customizable data dictionary used by SharePoint Search to allow users to query for and return specific information from SharePoint using the available Search tools, such as the Search Results web part in Classic SharePoint or the Search REST API.

 ### Site

+In modern SharePoint, a site refers to a modern site.
+(In classic SharePoint, te term was often used for both sites and sub-sites.)

+To developers, a "Site" is a [Site Collection](#site-collection), whereas a "web" is a site.
+Confusing!

 ### SharePoint Home Page